thibaut-probst/mtgdeckbuild/README.md

 1 Yoshimaru, Ever Faithful - Used by 25/25 decks
 1 Bruse Tarl, Boorish Herder - Used by 16/25 decks
 ```
+Standard Gruul Aggro average deck from MTGTOP8 where the deck names includes "Dino" considering onlydecks over the last 1 month:
 ```
 $ python3 mtgdeckbuild.py -n Dino -l 1
 Select a format: